rust-lang/reference/src/introduction.md

 This book also only serves as a reference to what is available in stable Rust.
 For unstable features being worked on, see the [Unstable Book].

+Rust compilers, including `rustc`, will perform optimizations.
+The reference does not specify what optimizations are allowed or disallowed.
+Instead, think of the compiled program as a black box.
+You can only probe by running it, feeding it input and observing its output.
+Everything that happens that way must conform to what the reference says.

 Finally, this book is not normative.
 It may include details that are specific to `rustc` itself, and should not be taken as a specification for the Rust language.
 We intend to produce such a book someday, and until then,